A simple example of "non-minimal" Pre-Big Bang scenario: Conclusion

 In this paper we have presented, for the first time (we believe) in the literature of theoretical cosmology, two new results: $i)$ the explicit computation of the perturbation equation for the Kalb-Ramond axion field including higher-curvature corrections to first order in $\ap$; and $ii)$ the explicit contribution of shear viscosity to the tensor metric perturbations of the gravi-dilaton equations written in the String frame.

 We have used such results to discuss examples of high-curvature, non-vacuum, non-minimal pre-big bang models giving a spectral distribution of relic stochastic gravitons, $\Om_{GW}(f)$, which may be the source of the signal recently detected by the IPTA collaboration.
 We have shown, also, that the GW distribution of the considered models, in the spectral plane $\{f, \Om_{GW}(f)\}$, may have an intensity possibly detectable even in the higher-frequency sensitivity window of the so-called third generation GW antennas, such as LISA, ET and DECIGO.
+It would be interesting to perform independent fits of the PTA data and compare the resulting spectrum with the class of model-dependent spectra discussed in this paper, to confirm (or disprove) the identification of the string frequency scale $f_s$ with the typical frequency scale of the PTA signal (see Eq. (\ref{c4})).

 Finally, we have presented a mechanism able to break the string theory $S$-duality relating the primordial graviton and axion spectra.
 The breaking may be induced by the intrinsic presence of shear viscosity in the fluid sources contributing to the dynamics of the high-curvature string phase, and it could be important to interpret (and explain) possible future signals of relic GW backgrounds detected with unexpected amplitude in atypical (high-energy) frequency ranges.